knitzsche/ubuntu-core-docs/docs/en/index.md

 title: Ubuntu for IoT
 ---

+# Ubuntu for IoT

+Ubuntu Core is a the Ubuntu rendition designed to meet the precise requirement of IoT and devices.
+Classic Ubuntu can also be used to meet specific IoT use cases.
+So, welcome to Ubuntu for Iot, and let's get started.

-# Ubuntu Core for IoT
+## Ubuntu Core for IoT

 Ubuntu Core is an all-snaps, minimalistic rendition of Ubuntu designed from the ground up to meet the needs of IoT devices and their distributors.